joshcanhelp/josh-to-11/content/md/post/49-good-advice-to-a-client-about-building-a-blog-from-the-ground-up.md

 I built a blog a couple weeks ago for a very talented teacher and graffiti artist who stays here in San Diego.
 We were both excited to create something that could easily hold updates and be a central place for fans and potential clients.
 It has an urban feeling but is still classy, well-laid-out, and very functional.

-So, now he’s got this blog… how does he build this blog up.
+So, now he’s got this blog.
+How does he build this blog up.
 The actual question:

-ok so my blog is hooked up how do i send it and link it to other peoples sites… get it out there?
+> ok so my blog is hooked up how do i send it and link it to other peoples sites ... get it out there?

-This is a key question, especially for someone who wants to use the internet to gani a bit of exposure.
-His current web presence is very static and not easy to manuever at all.
+This is a key question, especially for someone who wants to use the internet to gain a bit of exposure.
+His current web presence is very static and not easy to maneuver at all.
 The blog was my idea and, by the time I had explained it to him, he loved it.

 So, here’s what I told him, appended after the fact with a bit more information.